starwit/movement-predictor/README.md

 4. Validate settings hierarchy if all necessary values are filled, otherwise Pydantic will throw a hopefully helpful error

 The `settings.template.yaml` should always reflect a correct and fully fledged settings structure to use as a starting point for users.

+## Publish Docker file
+ - use github action `docker-internal build and push (build.yaml)` in order to create a new docker version